udifaintuch/CouponsProjectBWarFile/README.md

 # CouponsProjectBWarFile
-this is the coupond project war file
+this is the coupons project war file